 Can’t find what your looking for ?

-Synopsis of Holes
+Synopsis of War Horse

-Synopsis of Rain
+Synopsis of Armistice Runner

 At River, we use the 'Vipers' approach to support the teaching of reading.
 This involves using a range of key question prompts based on the reading content domains found in the National Curriculum.
 Please look at example question stems below.